-For decades, the Princeton Review has helped students prepare for all sorts of standardized examinations, ranging from GMATs to SATs to GRE.
+For decades, the Princeton Review has helped prepare students to prepare for all sorts of standardized examinations, ranging from GMATs to SATs to GRE.
 There is a full review of this center itself here, and you’ll find all the services they offer.

-This particular article is written specifically to address the Princeton Review LSAT prep review and all the courses they offer in that vein.
+This particular article is written specifically to address the Princeton Review LSAT prep course review and all the courses they offer in that vein.
 If you’re looking to learn more, then let’s find out: